oppia/oppia-web-developer-docs/Get-help.md

 * __Start with the command__: Rather than saying "I have an error," provide the actual command you ran.
 Copy and paste the command in your email or chat message to give recipients the complete context.
 * __Include the specific error message__: Share the exact error message you encountered.
 This helps others quickly identify the potential cause and provide relevant solutions or suggestions.
 * __Share reproduction steps__: Include the specific steps that recipients should follow to reproduce the error you encountered.
 This allows them to investigate the issue more effectively.
 * __Explain your efforts and conclusions__: Explain what you've tried and what conclusions you've drawn, if any.
-(Providing a [debugging doc](https://github.com/oppia/oppia/wiki/Debugging-Docs) may help.)
+(Providing a [[Debugging Docs|Debugging-Docs]] may help.)
+* __Including relevant log lines__: Sometimes, log lines from the browser console or terminal can provide helpful context.
+However, ensure to only include relevant lines and omit unnecessary information to maintain the readability of the report.

 ## Building your skills: Technical writing

 In addition to effective communication, developing strong technical writing skills can greatly benefit your contributions.
 We recommend exploring the technical writing courses available at https://developers.google.com/tech-writing/overview.
 These courses can help you improve your ability to write clear code comments, create technical documentation, and effectively communicate complex ideas.

-In addition to this, We've also divided the questions into 2 categories - Setup-related and General questions.
-You can start following the sections below to understand how you can ask each of them.

 ## Setup-related questions